 sub-SIDE NOTE: I want to congratulate the Majestic Grille's Patrick and Deni Reilly on the birth of their first child, Seamus.
 Born recently, he has the best looks of both of his parents.
 I'm happy for them.

 Overall, the dinner at the Flying Fish was excellent.
 It far exceeded my expectations, which doesn’t mean that I was anticipating a bad meal.
 As for the original reason for reviewing the Flying Fish, I will say this: stick with seafood.
 The cheeseburger wasn’t anything special.
 For six dollars, the “Fish” provides a mediocre mustard-laden ¼ lb. patty cheeseburger and lightly seasoned fries.
 After the first bite, I feel that most kids will scream “I want McDonald’s” (or nearby Kooky Canuck).
 So with my primary objective culminating in lackluster fashion, I can take consolation in knowing where to get great seafood at a reasonable price.
 As for my unique burger quest, my next review of this type should yield better results.
 Stay tuned.

-Labels: Burgers, Downtown, Seafood
+Labels: Burgers, Downtown, Family Friendly, Seafood